ace-wolf/BrigtnessControlFix/README.md

-# Brigtness Controll Fix for A707
+# Brigtness Control Fix for A707

 Since my Schenker Notbook XMG A707 dosn't get an update for the hotkey driver and the brightness hotkeys are broken for a few months now I programmed a quick fix.